27th Jan 2023

 North Westmeath.
-It’s just one of the most beautiful parts of Ireland, it’s untouched and it’s a very special place, a lot of ancient history.
+It’s just one of the most beautiful parts of Ireland, it’s untouched and it’s a very special place, with a lot of ancient history.
 And I suppose the Hill of Uisneach would be the biggest untouched but beautiful place.

 What’s the best club in Ireland you have ever been to?

 Any great club I went to I can’t really remember but I think probably The Palace on Camden Street in its heyday.